-Partnerships are central to the work of the UNSW School of Education and we place immense value on our collaborative working relationships with a range of key partners, including Australian and international universities, schools, teachers, principals, professional organisations and the wider community served by our university.
-We are continually seeking ways to extend our collaborative work with existing partners and to develop mutually beneficial and productive relationships with new partners.
+Partnerships are central to the work of the UNSW School of Education.
+We place immense value on our collaborative working relationships with a range of key partners, including Australian and international universities, schools, teachers, principals, professional organisations and the wider community served by our university.
+We're continually seeking ways to extend our collaborative work with existing partners and develop mutually beneficial and productive relationships with new partners.

 We establish strong partnerships with an increasing number of schools across Sydney.
 We’re committed to developing sustained, long-term partnerships where a school’s strategic objectives can be supported.
 This is achieved through a program of professional learning, consultancy and/or action research in the UNSW School of Education’s areas of expertise, including gifted education, special education, teacher development, educational policy, TELT, TESOL and assessment for learning.

 Our partnership schools run innovative programs that provide a model of excellence for our pre-service teachers.
 The experience of working in and observing innovative programs inspires students to realise the potential of educational initiatives.
 Our students see first-hand, the best, most exciting things that are happening in schools.

 We use flexible modes of teacher education where there is a genuine partnership between the school and the university in developing and delivering the program.

 To find out more about being a UNSW Partnership School, please contact our professional experience team in the Work Integrated Learning office.

 Formal agreements between universities that provide many professional experience placements in schools in NSW aims to create higher benchmarks and more consistent quality teaching experiences for schools and universities in our region.